kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 ### §417.301   General.

 \(a\) *Applicability.* This subpart applies to any flight safety system that a launch operator uses.
-The requirements of §417.107(a) define when a launch operator must use a flight safety system.
+The requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](a) define when a launch operator must use a flight safety system.
 A launch operator must ensure that its flight safety system satisfies all the requirements of this subpart, including the referenced appendices.
 Paragraph (b) of this section provides an exception to this.

-\(b\) *Alternate flight safety system.* A flight safety system need not satisfy one or more of the requirements of this subpart for a launch if a launch operator demonstrates, in accordance with §406.3(b), that the launch achieves an equivalent level of safety as a launch that satisfies all the requirements of this part.
+\(b\) *Alternate flight safety system.* A flight safety system need not satisfy one or more of the requirements of this subpart for a launch if a launch operator demonstrates, in accordance with [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.3   Submissions; oral presentation in license, permit, and payload actions.|§406.3]](b), that the launch achieves an equivalent level of safety as a launch that satisfies all the requirements of this part.
 The flight safety system must undergo analysis and testing that is comparable to that required by this part to demonstrate that the system's reliability to perform each intended function is comparable to that required by this subpart.

 \(c\) *Functions, subsystems, and components.* When initiated in the event of a launch vehicle failure, a flight safety system must prevent any launch vehicle hazard, including any payload hazard, from reaching a populated or other protected area.
 A flight safety system must consist of all of the following:

 \(1\) A flight termination system that satisfies appendices D, E, and F of this part;

-\(2\) A command control system that satisfies §§417.303 and 417.305;
+\(2\) A command control system that satisfies §[[Volume 4/C Licensing/0417 Launch safety.md#§417.303   Command control system requirements.|§417.303]] and 417.305;

-\(3\) Each support system required by §417.307; and
+\(3\) Each support system required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.307   Support systems.|§417.307]]; and

-\(4\) The functions of any personnel who operate flight safety system hardware or software including a flight safety crew that satisfies §417.311.
+\(4\) The functions of any personnel who operate flight safety system hardware or software including a flight safety crew that satisfies [[Volume 4/C Licensing/0417 Launch safety.md#§417.311   Flight safety crew roles and qualifications.|§417.311]].

 \(d\) *Compliance*—(1) *Non-Federal launch site.* For launch from a non-Federal launch site, any flight safety system, including all components, must:

-\(i\) Comply with a launch operator's flight safety system compliance matrix of §415.127(g) that accounts for all the design, installation, and monitoring requirements of this subpart, including the referenced appendices; and
+\(i\) Comply with a launch operator's flight safety system compliance matrix of [[Volume 4/C Licensing/0415 Launch license.md#§415.127   Flight safety system design and operation data.|§415.127]](g) that accounts for all the design, installation, and monitoring requirements of this subpart, including the referenced appendices; and

-\(ii\) Comply with a launch operator's testing compliance matrix of §415.129(b) that accounts for all the test requirements of this subpart, including the referenced appendices.
+\(ii\) Comply with a launch operator's testing compliance matrix of [[Volume 4/C Licensing/0415 Launch license.md#§415.129   Flight safety system test data.|§415.129]](b) that accounts for all the test requirements of this subpart, including the referenced appendices.

 \(2\) *Federal launch range.* This provision applies to all sections of this subpart.
 The FAA will accept a flight safety system used or approved on a Federal launch range without need for further demonstration of compliance to the FAA if: